 |CNN Atlanta Studio Tour – $16.34 Tour the Atlanta headquarters of America’s first all-news television network, CNN, on this 50-minute guided walking tour.
 Watch news feeds from CNN bureaus worldwide and peer inside CNN’s high-tech special effects studio.
 Learn how a live news broadcast is produced and broadcasted to millions of viewers worldwide, and watch correspondents and producers hard at work putting together CNN’s around-the-clock news stories.
 You can even get a souvenir photo of you behind an anchor desk!|

 It was also my god sister’s birthday weekend.
-Although we didn’t have a huge celebration, I was able to take the MARTA to Sandy Springs visiting her and her family.
+Although we didn’t have a huge celebration, I was able to take the MARTA to visit her and her family.
 It was nice to catch up since I haven’t seen her in over 5 years at the time.
-Later that year, I visited again for my birthday.
-I celebrated with lunch at Taco Mac and going to a restaurant/lounge Shout the next day.
-I also did a little bit of shopping picking up a cute pair of DKNY Jeans, a lace peplum top and a Calvin Klein dress I wore for Mother’s Day.